juliankolbe/markdownTest/regex.md

 | (?=foo)	| Lookahead	  				| Asserts that what immediately follows the current position in the string is foo 		|
 | (?!foo)	| Negative Lookahead   		| Asserts that what immediately follows the current position in the string is not foo 	|

-_This is a summerized version from the [Mastering Lookahead and Lookbehind article](http://www.rexegg.com/regex-lookarounds.html) on rexegg.com._
+_This is a summarized version from the [Mastering Lookahead and Lookbehind](http://www.rexegg.com/regex-lookarounds.html) article on rexegg.com._

 Lookaheads in regex is a bit more advanced and can get easily confusing in the beginning, they are however useful for several purposes, including simple string validation.
-So if you have not used regex at all yet, i advise that you play around with the basics first.
+So if you have not used regex at all yet, I advise that you play around with the basics first.

 The important thing to understand about lookaheads is that at the end of a lookahead, the regex engine has not changed its position in the string.
 This makes it possible to chain several lookaheads, one after the other without changing position.